 When tragedy strikes, it is hard enough as adults to deal with our emotions.
 As the parents to small children, it is easy to wonder how we should talk to our kids about tragedy and how to cope with it.
 While it might be scary and seem easier to just ignore all the outside stimuli, it is nearly impossible to hide what has happened from our children, and with so many friends and families talking about the most recent events, don’t you want the news to come from you rather than someone else?
 Establishing a circle of trust and a safe place to share emotions is important for their development now and in the future.

 With this in mind, I would like to share part of an email that was forwarded to me from the principal of Park Maitland School, a private school here in Central Florida.
-She put an eloquent email together to guide parents in how to talk to their kids about the recent events in Orlando.
+She put an eloquent email together to guide parents in how to talk to their kids about the recent tragic events in the United States.
 In the email, she cites Sharon Carnahan, Ph.
 D. from Rollins College.
 The below items are all gold gems shared with permission from Dr. Carnahan.
 I hope you will read and share with other parents.
 The only way to let love thrive, to pay it forward if you will, is to share love and education with those who matter most…our children.

 How To Talk To Your Kids About Tragedy, Terror and Violence